kubernetes/kubeadm/README.md

 1. **kubeadm init** to bootstrap kubernetes control-plane nodes.
 1. **kubeadm join** to bootstrap a Kubernetes worker node and join it to the cluster.
 1. **kubeadm upgrade** to upgrade a Kubernetes cluster to a newer version.
-1. **kubeadm config** if you initialized your cluster using kubeadm v1.7.x or lower, to configure your cluster for kubeadm upgrade.
-1. **kubeadm token** to manage tokens for kubeadm join.
 1. **kubeadm reset** to revert any changes made to this host by kubeadm init or kubeadm join.
-1. **kubeadm version** to print the kubeadm version.
-1. **kubeadm alpha** to preview a set of features made available for gathering feedback from the community.

 ## Community, discussion, contribution, and support